dylmye/dylmye.github.io/_posts/2019-06-19-pagerduty-conf.md

 The advice from Chris?

 {% include post_image.html name="monzo-conclusion" ext=".webp" alt="1.
 Shadow rotations to encourage learning.
 2. Runbooks to document the undocumented.
-3. People on-call when it makes sense for you." caption="" %}
+3. People on-call when it makes sense for you." %}

 We met with some lovely people from a number of vendors, including [Sumo Logic](https://www.sumologic.com/) and [New Relic](https://newrelic.com/), who kindly sponsored the cracking open bar "networking reception".